Tencent/Hippy/docs/en-us/guide/integration.md

 | ------------------------------------------------------------ | ---------- |
 | [hippy-webpack.dev.js](//github.com/Tencent/Hippy/blob/master/examples/hippy-react-demo/scripts/hippy-webpack.dev.js) |Configuration for debugging|

-#### native online package configuration
+#### hippy-react production configuration

-There are two main differences between online packages and development and debugging packages:
+There are two main differences between production packages and development and debugging packages:

 1. Turn on production mode, remove debug information, and turn off `watch` (watch mode listens for file changes and repackages).
 2. More than one Hippy business is likely to run in the native, so the shared part is separated into a `vendor` package, which can effectively reduce the volume of the business package.
 [DllPlugin](//webpack.js.org/plugins/dll-plugin/) and [DllReferencePlugin](//webpack.js.org/plugins/dll-plugin/#dllreferenceplugin) are used to realize this.
-It should be noted that the generated `vendor` package does not need to be specially updated under normal circumstances, but if it is updated, pay attention to upward compatibility, and do not cause business crash due to subcontracting.

 | Configuration file                                                     | Description                                                 |
 | ------------------------------------------------------------ |-------------------------------------------------------------|